Quantum-to-classical correspondence in Krylov complexity

 The procedure above iteratively constructs the minimal Krylov subspace spanning the system evolution up to a given point in time.
 In both quantum and classical dynamics this framework provides a notion of evolution complexity encapsulated in the Krylov complexity \cite{Parker2019, Rabinovici2021, PhysRevB.111.014309}

 as the average dimension of the subspace needed to effectively describe the evolution from its beginning up to a time $t$.
 It is important to mention that several definitions of Krylov complexity exist, all with essentially the same expression~\eqref{eq:k_complexity}.
 The ambiguity arises from how the Krylov space is generated: it may be constructed for the Schrödinger evolution of a state (in which case it is also referred to as the ``spread complexity"~\cite{Balasubramanian_2022, PhysRevE.110.034201}) or the Heisenberg evolution of an operator.
+The relationship between the Krylov complexity of density matrices and the spread complexity of states has been explored in~\cite{NANDY20251, Caputa:2024vrn, 10.21468/SciPostPhys.15.3.080}.
 Additionally, its behavior also depends on the properties of the (super)operator with which it is expanded.
 In the present scenario, we are dealing with a unitary superoperator for which the Krylov complexity possesses a linear maximal growth $\Ck(t) = t$ that is met when a completely new Krylov state is needed to describe the system's evolution in each next time step, i.e., $\U \hkr_n = \hkr_{n+1}$.
-This also implies that the propagator takes a purely lower diagonal form $\sbraket{\hkr_m}{\U\hkr_{n-1}} = \delta_{m\,n+1}$.
+This also implies that the propagator takes a purely lower diagonal form $\sbraket{\hkr_m}{\U\hkr_n} = \delta_{m\,n+1}$.
 Such a regime has been referred to as ``maximally ergodic" \cite{PhysRevB.111.014309}.